If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 8. Cross Creek Mall

-Sometimes you just need that retail therapy.
+Sometimes, you need that retail therapy.
 Located on the 401 Bypass between the All-American Freeway and Morganton Road, Cross Creek Mall has more than 150 stores for your shopping pleasure.

-Browse, buy, and window shop at stores such as Belk, Macy’s, H&M, Yankee Candle, Box Lunch, Pac Sun, and more.
+Browse, buy, and window shop at Belk, Macy’s, H&M, Yankee Candle, Box Lunch, Pac Sun, and more.
 Dining options include Panda Express, Cinnabon, Bubble Tea Express, and Smoky Bones Bar & Fire Grill.

 If you’re searching for a hotel near Cross Creek Mall and other Fayetteville attractions, Candlewood Suites Fayetteville Fort Bragg is a terrific option.
 It has a fitness center, laundry facilities, a convenience store, and a business center.
 Guest rooms have kitchenettes, flat-screen TVs, and free Wi-Fi.